p00kO/barChart/README.md

 ```
 drawBarChart(data, options, element)
 ```
-The data is the object which contains values you will display in the chart.
-The options specify how you want to customize the look of the graph and the element is the element on your page which will house the graph.
+The `data` is the object contains values that define the bars in the chart.
+The `options` specify how you want to customize the look of the graph and the `element` is the element on your page which will house the graph.

 ### Data
 ```